The Museum

 Two women dash before the camera at the intersection of Main and Richardson Road in Lansing.
 Richardson was later renamed Eisenhower Road.

-Delaware Township includes the towns of Lansing, Progress, Brighton, Delaware, Richardson, Morgantown, Xavier, Wadsworth, and Bain City.
-It is the history of these communities we celebrate through our collections.
+Delaware Township, home to the towns of Lansing, Progress, Brighton, Delaware, Richardson, Morgantown, Xavier, Wadsworth, and Bain City, is the heart of our community’s history.
+The Lansing Historical Society and Museum celebrates the unique stories of these communities through our extensive collections, ensuring that their contributions are never forgotten.

 In the 1880s, L.V.
-Harkness, vice-president of Standard Oil, began buying hundreds of acres of land in the area.
+Harkness, vice president of Standard Oil, began buying hundreds of acres of land there.
 He built the Brighton Mine, the Brighton Mine Railroad, and the town of Brighton because he said he saw the promise of a profitable future.
-The Brighton miners ultimately went out on strike and the owner closed it down.
+The Brighton miners ultimately went on strike, and the owner closed it.

 It was said that George C. Richardson was the first child born in Leavenworth.
 George would be a business success with the Missouri Valley Orchard Company and the Carr Mine.